nx-lr/protea/readme.md

 }
 ```

-That means only the first non-lowercase letters are compared, and all non-alphanumeric characters are ignored.
-The rest of the identifier is are compared in a case-sensitive manner.
-Other letters are compared case-insensitively within the ASCII range and underscores are ignored.
+That means the first letters are compared case-sensitively, and all non-alphanumeric characters (marks, underscores and dashes) are ignored.
+The rest of the string is compared case-insensitively.

 ```coffee
 "WILDFire" == "WILD_Fire" == "WILD-Fire"